Tapir-Elithril/classify-leaves/README.md

 I used a pretrained ResNet50 as the base CNN model and apply the techniques including:
 Data Augmentation, SGDmomentum, CosineAnnealingWarmRestarts to achieve more than 90% accuracy within 50 epoches.
-The training process runs on my personal RTX Geforce 4050.
+The training process runs on my NVIDIA GeForce RTX 4050 Laptop GPU.